Raise Corporate Venture Capital: Structure & Risks

 spectup

-Niclas Schlopsna,founder and managing partner at spectup
+Niclas Schlopsna, Managing partner at spectup

 Niclas Schlopsna